namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/17/24
+- Will be working on a lot of clean up and performance improvements

 ### 10/16/24
-- Will get back to working on 3161
+- Made good progress on 3161

 ### 10/15/24
 - Took a pause on everything